THE BEST Michigan Winter Festivals You Won’t Want to Miss

 Ice Breaker Festival | South Haven

-Through much of the winter, the town of South Haven is a quiet spot.
+Through much of the winter, the city of South Haven is a quiet spot.
 But during the annual South Haven Ice Breaker Festival in early February, it becomes a hotspot for winter celebration!
 This event features everything from community competitions to great food and drink, bonfires, and ice sculptures on display.

 Visitors are welcome to participate in the cardboard sled race, enjoy some ice skating or curling, or hit up the shops for unique gifts.
 Most famous is the one-of-a-kind frozen fish flinging competition, which needs no explanation.